stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 in this case we use `keyForAttribute()` to rename `__content` to just be `content`.

 ## Conclusion
 I hope you enjoyed this deep-dive into the guts of broccoli-static-site-json.
-If you are interested in other places that makes use of this system you can check out [Ember Casper Template](https://github.com/stonecircle/ember-casper-template) which also happens to be what is powering this Blog 🎉
+If you are interested in other places that make use of this system you can check out [Ember Casper Template](https://github.com/stonecircle/ember-casper-template) which also happens to be what is powering this Blog 🎉

-As always you can reach out to me on [Twitter](https://twitter.com/real_ate) or you can find me on the Ember Community Slack as `@real_ate`
+As always you can reach out to me on [Twitter](https://twitter.com/real_ate), or you can find me on the Ember Community Slack as `@real_ate`